Experience the rewards of offering a nurturing and supportive family setting for individuals with disabilities.

 Support and training for host home providers >

-2. Become licensed by your county's Adult Foster Care Unit.
+Host home providers are licensed through their county's Adult Foster Care Unit.
 Each county has a unique process of becoming a licensed provider.
 On

 average, the process of becoming licensed foster home can take 2 – 6